- Removable insole

 The shoe comes with a memory foam stock insole that is easily removable.
 The stock insole is soft and provides a cushion.
 It is, however, not at all contoured.
 I replaced the stock insole with my doctor-prescribed orthotics (Superfeet brand) with no issue.

-The shoe’s outsole is designed to provide much-needed traction on the weight room floor.
+The shoe’s outsole provides much-needed traction on the weight room floor.
 The hard rubber includes textured areas on the heel and forefoot that prevent slipping.

 The flex grooves in the forefoot allow the shoe to bend nicely around the toe area.
 The bottom of the shoe is flat and wider than the upper, which gives the shoe a very stable feel.